 How much vitamin D do we need daily?

-According to the US Department of National Health & Human Services, most people need approximately 15 mcg or 600 IU of vitamin D per day.
+Most healthy adults need approximately 15 mcg or 600 IU of vitamin D per day.
 Elderly people need about 20 mcg of vitamin D per day.

 - bone and tooth loss.
 Vitamin D promotes calcium absorption.
 Also, it regulates calcium and phosphate in the blood.
 They are vital for normal bone growth.